charlie1329/IntelliJam/README.md

 in multiple threads.
 I have a single reader/single writer problem where I can't use mutexes within the callback function for fear of priority inversion.
 Therefore, the best solution is to use the portAudio ring buffer for this, which is what it has been designed for.

+Qt
+---
+A `.gitignore' is placed in the `cmake-build-release/runtime' directory to prevent the pushing of a very large amount of Qt files up to git.
+Without these files, IntelliJam will not run.
+Therefore, IntelliJam should only be run from the local version of the repository, which is what is submitted in the submission zip file.